 Your plumbing system has a built-in pressure regulator to protect your lines and faucets from extremely high pressures on some city water systems.
+For more information on filling the system, see Plumbing on page 5-5

 Exterior Shower

 Caravel units are equipped with an exterior shower.
 This shower consists of a shower hose, shower head, and water valve inside of a lockable exterior door.
 Water is supplied by the pump or city water hookup.